CZ-NIC/knot/doc/operation.rst

 The algorithm rollover happens when the policy :ref:`algorithm<policy_algorithm>` field is updated to a different value.

+The signing scheme rollover happens when the policy :ref:`singing scheme<policy_single-type-signing>` field is changed.

+It's also possible to change the algorithm and signing scheme in one rollover.

 The operator may check the next rollover phase time by watching the next zone signing time, either in the log or via ``knotc zone-status``.
 There is no special log for finishing a rollover.